thomasjohnaj/copilot-hackathon-challenges/README.md

 **GitHub Copilot access**

-If you still do not have an active Copilot license, a 30 day trial can be requested here: https://github.com/github-copilot/signup.
+Particpants should hve access to copilot licenses.
+If you still do not have an active Copilot license, request your copilot admin to assign you a copilot seat.

 ### IDE Extensions